The best of Ushuaia: 4-day itinerary for spring and fall

 .

-When renting a car, ask if snow tires are required (both times, our vehicles came equipped) and ensure you understand how to use snow chains if necessary.
-While we didn’t need them on either trip, it’s always good to be prepared.
+When renting a car, make sure to ask whether snow tires are required (both of our rental cars already had them) and learn how to use snow chains if needed.
+We didn’t have to use them on either trip, but it’s always better to be prepared.

-If you’re staying outside the city center, having a car will be helpful for getting around.
-Otherwise, you might only need it for sightseeing trips.
+If you’re staying outside the town center, having a car will make getting around much easier.
+Otherwise, you may only need one for day trips and sightseeing.

 Although renting a car gives you flexibility — and in our case, it was more cost-effective — it’s not essential.
 All the tours can be done with organized groups, and for short trips, taxis or Uber are readily available.
 For getting from the airport to the town, you can schedule a transfer in advance.